nu-i-sho/ChainLead/README.md

 #### `Inject(o).Into`, `InjectZInto(o).WhereXIs`, `InjectFirstIntoSecond`,
 #### `Use(o).ToWrap`, `XWrap(o).WhereXIs`, `FirstWrapSecond`
-The 'Pack' and 'Cover' functions put coupled handlers in the top attached condition only.
+The 'Pack' and 'Cover' functions put coupled handlers only in the top attached condition.
 If we want to put handlers in all conditions we can use functions from the 'Inject' and 'Wrap' family.
-And the following image show how they work.
+And the following image shows how they work.

 ![Inject and Wrap](https://raw.githubusercontent.com/nu-i-sho/ChainLead/refs/heads/main/readme_img/5.svg)